civol/HDLRuby/README.md

 end
 ```

-But it is also possible to describe a register of arbitrary size as follows:
+But it is also possible to describe a register of arbitrary size as follows,
+where `n` is the parameter giving the number of bits of the register:

 ```ruby
 system :regn do |n|